Jimmy Anderson (boxer)

-He died in January 2022.
-His funeral was January 14, 2022.
+He died in December 2021.
+His funeral was held on January 14, 2022.

 Career

 Born in Waltham Cross, Hertfordshire, Anderson made his professional debut in October 1964 with a second round stoppage of Dave Savva.
 In October 1966 he stopped Johnny Mantle in the seventh round to win the vacant BBBofC Southern Area featherweight title.

 In March 1967 he beat Japanese champion Hiroshi Shoji on points at the Royal Albert Hall.
 In 1968 the BBBofC recognized junior weight classes and Anderson was matched with the previously unbeaten Jimmy Revie for the British junior lightweight title, the two meeting at the Royal Albert Hall in February.
 Anderson stopped Revie in the ninth round to become the first British champion at the weight.
 In April 1968 he faced WBC World featherweight champion Howard Winstone at the Empire Pool, knocking Winstone down in the first round but losing on points over ten rounds.

 Anderson made a successful defence of his British title in October against Brian Cartwright, and a second in February 1969 against Colin Lake at the Royal Albert Hall, Anderson stopping Lake in the seventh round to win the belt outright.

 Anderson lost to WBC World featherweight champion Johnny Famechon by one a quarter points in May 1969 but broke Famechon's jaw.